dwarvesf/brainery/memo/dwarves-radio-talk-16-run-an-effective-performance-review.md

 ---
 tags:
   - team
   - radio
 title: Dwarves Radio Talk 16 Run An Effective Performance Review
 date: 2021-08-02
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type: memo
 hide_frontmatter: false
-author: null
+author:
 created_time: 2021-08-17
 created: 2021-08-02
 ---

-### Performance Review
+## Performance Review

 We perform bi-yearly reviews in July and January.
-The primary purpose of these reviews is to **give feedback **on career path advancement and **recognize accomplishments**.
+The primary purpose of these reviews is to **give feedback on career path advancement and recognize accomplishments**.
 We follow a simple process:

 * Everyone writes up a **1-2 page summary** and sends it to the head of their team.
 * The head of your team reviews your summary and prepares their thoughts.
 He schedules a one-hour meeting to discuss.